Image relevance check

 Texture check

-Pause before adding more heat or liquid.
-Use this cue from the method first: Make sure the melted butter has cooled slightly so it does not scramble the eggs.
+Check this step before adding heat or liquid: Make sure the melted butter has cooled slightly so it does not scramble the eggs.

 Timing check